EV Company News For The Month Of October 2017

 Conclusion

 September 2017 global electric car sales were a new best ever record, and grew 55% on September 2016 sales.
 Electric car sales market share now exceeds 1% in all major regions US (1.1%), China (1.8%), and Europe (1.8%).
-I am expecting to soon see market share above 2% for China and perhaps Europe by year end.
+I am expecting to soon see market share above 2% for China and perhaps Europe by year-end.

 October has been another great month of EV news and deals.